Are you legal drinking age in your country?

 In the Agave spirits world, or mezcal (term took away because of a denomination of origin, but the original name used by tradition to name any current agave destillate such as: Tequila, mezcal or raicilla) stands out for its unique flavour and limited geographical region: The Raicilla.

-This invaluable effort behind the process of Perra Suerte production entails a series of practices sustainable in the care of handling and obtaining resources, as the controlled use of inputs in the region, the culture semi-wild in a biodynamic ecosystem, respect for the maturation time of each plant and the conservation of an amount of agaves to maintain the balance of plants and fauna pollinator; all this to ensure that this tradition is kept in the next generations.
+This invaluable effort behind the process of Perra Suerte production entails a series of practices to reduce the impact by the extraction and handling of resources, as the controlled use of inputs in the region, cultivation in a biodynamic ecosystem, respect for the maturation time of each plant and the conservation of an amount of agaves to maintain the balance of plants and fauna pollinator; all this to ensure that this tradition is kept in the next generations.

 Mexico